adamstrawson/resume/index.md

 ### RoastHunter
 [http://roasthunter.co.uk](http://roasthunter.co.uk)
 RoastHunter is a website listing locations near you where you can find a good roast.
-RoastHunter is built using CodeIgniter and the Google Maps API and a sub-site using Wordpress.
+RoastHunter is built using CodeIgniter, the Google Maps API and a sub-site using Wordpress.
 I am also developing an iPhone application for RoastHunter built in Titanium, and using the API framework Slim [http://slimframework.com](http://slimframework.com) to pull data from the MySQL database for the iPhone application.

 ### Project X (Nameless)
 Project X is currently a work in progress, It will be an opensource deployment system for PHP projects.
 Project X connects to your Git/Subversion project and deploys to your webservers on demand.
 This project came about as I wanted to build something for the opensource community and grow my knowledge with PDO and development in general.